HunterBelanger/papillon-ndl/docs/usage/cpp.rst

-MT=18 reaction (or sometimes MT=19,20,21, and 38), helper methods to access other bits of fission data such as the number of neutrons per fission, the fission neutron spectrum, and delayed group info/spectra are provided in the CENeutron class.
+MT=18 reaction (or sometimes MT=19,20,21, and 38), helper methods to access other bits of fission data such as the number of neutrons per fission, the fission neutron spectrum, and delayed group info/spectra are provided in the STNeutron class.

 .. code-block:: c++